Aboshi/SwitchME/README.md

 _________________________________________________________________________________________

-To compile different payoads you must first conver your payload.bin to hex The easiest way is to use binConverter.py (you can find it under releases) Open SwitchME.ino
+To compile different payoads you must first convert your payload.bin to hex The easiest way is to use binConverter.py (you can find it under releases) Open SwitchME.ino
 Change ctcaer_4.0_hekate.h to whatever you named you payload